bc-discord/bc-discord.github.io/pages/balisong/surface_treatments/surface_treatments.md

 ---
 A <ins>finish</ins> is a particular styling of the surface of a metal by removing miniscule amounts of material.

 - Satin: Shiny finish that is the commonly seen on Aluminum and Titanium.
 Achieved by low grit abrasives.
+Can be slippery when using low enough grit.
 - Polished: An even shiner finish, even reflective when the surface is a high enough grit.
 Achieved by progressively using higher and higher grit abrasives.
+Can be very grippy if using a high enough grit (think of running your finger along a mirror).
-- Stonewashed: Tumbling of parts and abrasive media to make a matte finish.
+- Stonewashing: Tumbling of parts and abrasive media to make a matte finish.
+Level of matte grip is determined by the media and duration of tumbling.
 - Blasting: A process of shooting highly-pressurized media at a metal part to texturize the surface.
+Degree of roughness depends on the media used.
     - Examples: beadblasting, sandblasting, glassblasting, zirblasting (zirconia media)
 - Orange peel: